-We hope that you’ve had a great school year so far!
+Thank you for working so hard this year to polish your skills!
+You are brilliant!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 Crater of Diamonds State Park in Arkansas is one of the only places in the world where the public can search for real diamonds and then keep what they find!
 Visitors have found more than 33,000 diamonds.

 The phrase ‘diamond in the rough’ describes someone who is not great now, but has abundant potential to become great.